IBM-Cloud/capital-weather/README.md

 Since we are using `cake`, the app is rebuilt continuously as changes are made to the local file system.
 Therefore, you do not have to constantly stop and restart your app as you develop locally.
 Run `npm run cake` to see the other commands available in the `Cakefile`.

 ## Decomposition Instructions
 The primary purpose of this demo is to provide a sample implementation of the Weather Channel API.
 The relevant code for this integration is located within the `lib/weatherService.js` file and has been extracted into several [source gists][gist_url].
+All helper functions are also included in the gists for reference.
 This section details the callback functions created to call this API.

 ### Current Conditions